 National Security and Intelligence Activities.
 We may release medical information about you to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.

 Protective Services for the President and Others.
 We may disclose medical information about you to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or conduct special investigations.

 Military/Veterans.
 We may disclose your medical information as required by military command authorities, if you are a member of the armed forces.

-Before NRHS can use or disclose your medical information for any purpose other than those described in this Notice, we must obtain a separate, written authorization from you.
-If you provide us with an authorization to use or disclose your medical information, you may revoke the authorization, in writing, at any time.
-If you revoke your authorization we will not use or disclose your medical information for the reasons covered in your authorization.
+If you provide us with authorization to use or disclose your medical information, you may revoke the authorization, in writing, at any time.
+If you revoke your authorization, we will not use or disclose your medical information for the reasons covered by your authorization.
 However, your revocation will not apply to disclosures already made by us in reliance on your authorization.